 11.5 Elections

-Election of chapter officers, at a minimum, shall be held promptly following admission.
+Election of chapter officers, at a minimum, shall be held prior to admission.
 Thereafter, during each odd-numbered year, election of chapter officers and members-at-large shall be held no later than March 15.
 Chapter elections shall be conducted and held consistent with the procedures for elections of DAMX Officers.
 The chair and vice chair of the chapter shall be of different genders.

 11.6 Voting Stations and GOTV Activities

 Chapters shall be responsible for managing at least one local voting center during the DNC Global Presidential Primaries and shall participate in GOTV activities.